asaganda/asaganda/README.md

 ## Hi, My name is Andrew.
-### About Me: I'm a software engineer with 5+ years of front-end development experience.
+### About Me: I'm a frontend software engineer.
 I've spent most of my software development career in the e-commerce and healthcare advertising industries.
 While I know how to build full stack web applications, I market myself as a frontend software engineer.
 I'm not afraid of needing to work on the backend/database side of things if the opportunity/need arises.

 Skills:
 React, Javascript, Node, Html, CSS, Tailwind, Bootstrap